The equation of Binet in classical and relativistic orbital mechanics: Binet's equation with Schwarzschild-(anti) de Sitter metric

 As is well known, the physical meaning of the motion of an object in a gravitational field changes fundamentally in general relativity compared to Newton's theory.
 Two of the most important differences are the shift from the concept of force to that of spacetime curvature, and the nonlinearity implied by Einstein’s field equations.
 The latter means that, unlike in Newtonian gravitation, the two-body problem does not reduce to a one-body problem because the necessary superposition principle does not hold.
 However, if one of the masses is much larger than the other, it is possible to treat it as a one-body problem where the smaller mass moves in the gravitational field created by the larger, stationary mass.
 This is the scenario we consider here.
 Regarding the first point, the concepts of force and inertia are replaced by the motion of the object along a geodesic in curved spacetime.
 Such a geodesic is determined by the metric that solves Einstein's equations for the gravitational field created by the massive body.

 Our approach in section \ref{sec-classical} was to portray the movement of a body in the presence of an attractive field as a free fall that is missed due to its inertia, resulting in an orbit.
-In the context of general relativity, the motion known as \textit{free fall} is not directed toward the mass that was previously considered responsible for the gravitational field —now described as a curvature of spacetime— but instead follows the aforementioned geodesic.
-A geodesic is the trajectory of an object in spacetime when no other forces, specifically non-gravitational ones, are present~\footnote{The expression 'free fall' in classical and relativistic mechanics refers to the same phenomenon but with important nuances.
+In the context of general relativity, the motion known as \textit{free fall} is not produced by the gravitational force attracting the massive particle but by the modification of spacetime curvature, so that the aforementioned geodesic must be followed.
+A geodesic is the trajectory of an object in spacetime when no other forces are present~\footnote{The expression 'free fall' in classical and relativistic mechanics refers to the same phenomenon but with important nuances.
 In both cases, it refers to the absence of non-gravitational forces; however, in the classical case, free fall occurs toward the centre of mass, whereas in general relativity, the gravitational picture is replaced by curved spacetime and such a free fall is a slide along the geodesic with a constant four-velocity magnitude.}.
 Regarding gravitation, the body is not 'forced' to follow the $y$ direction toward the attractive centre as in the analysis presented in section \ref{sec-classical}.
 Instead, the infinitesimal displacement now occurs such that the covariant change $D$ of the tangent four-vector along the geodesic, $v^{\mu}$, is zero, as defined by

 with

 where $x^{\mu}$ is the spacetime four-position, $(c\,t,x,y,z)$, $\Gamma_{\nu\sigma}^{\mu}$ are the Christoffel symbols and $\ell$ is the length element of the geodesic in spacetime, to be defined more precisely below.
 The Christoffel symbols describe how the coordinate basis changes from point to point in curved spacetime.
 Both sides of equation \eqref{eq-geodesicseq1} can be divided by $d\ell$ to produce